wehu/c-mlir/README.md

 Only a subset of c is supported based on the current semantics of MLIR dialects.

 * Scalar builtin types -> MLIR types
-* Static sizes of array and operation -> MemRef dialect
+* Static sizes of array and operations -> MemRef dialect
 * Arithmetic operations -> Arith dialect
 * A limited version of flow control(for/if) -> Affine/SCF dialect